Despite increase sales are still well below record levels

 Prior MonthPrior Year22.24%20.95%

 Prior MonthPrior Year16.42%381.33%

 The number of foreclosures sold at auction to 3rd party bidders, typically investors, continues to grow significantly.
-Given that this increase in sales to 3rd parties happened in conjunction with a decline in the average discount to market value received by these investors, it is clear that the sales at the court house steps are becoming increasingly competitive.
-Many auction investors are gaining confidence that they can make money reselling homes purchased on the court house steps, given the limited supply of homes available on the MLS and continued demand stimulus in the form of tax credits and low interest rates.
+Given that this increase in sales to 3rd parties happened in conjunction with a decline in the average discount to the market value received by these investors, it is clear that the sales at the courthouse steps are becoming increasingly competitive.
+Many auction investors are gaining confidence that they can make money reselling homes purchased on the court house steps, given the limited supply of homes available on the MLS and continued demand stimulus in the form of tax credits and low-interest rates.
 At the same time, acquiring the information required to be a knowledgeable auction investor has become easier to obtain through services like ForeclosureRadar.

 Scheduled for Sale

 We continue to see the number of properties scheduled for foreclosure sale increase.
 Lenders continue to postpone the sales rather than foreclose, with 87 percent of foreclosure postponements being made at the lenders request or with their agreement, compared with just 10 percent that are postponed due to bankruptcy.

 Banks increased their Bank Owned (REO) inventory slightly, by taking back 22.24 percent more properties than the proceeding month, while REO resales declined.
 The decline in REO resales is not unexpected as REO inventories have declined to a point that is insufficient to meet market demand.

 The discounts received by 3rd party investors at the court house steps declined this month to just 17.9 percent below our estimated market value, a change from 20.5 percent last month.
 We also saw the discount from the outstanding loan balance shrink to 48.5 percent from 50.4 percent in September.